PistachioPony/gamesparks-docs/API Documentation/Cloud Code API/Spark/SparkLeaderboardPartition.md

 _returns_ void</p>
 Drops the current leaderboard and it rebuilds it from the running totals.
 The current leaderboard may not have valid ranks for the duration of this process.
 You can only rebuild realtime leaderboards.
+You cannot rebuild partitioned leaderboards, you can only rebuild the individual partitions.
 If the flag awardAchievements is set to true, at the end of the rebuild process the appropriate achievements will be awarded Please use with care, because during the rebuild process any new data coming from the players might temporarily have incorrect ranks
 <b>example</b>